 The Trust Assets for a Series of securities may include one or more Underlying Callable Securities.
-Any such Underlying Callable Security will evidence a direct beneficial ownership interest in the related Ginnie Mae Platinum Certificates.
+Any such Underlying Callable Security will evidence a direct beneficial ownership interest in the related Ginnie Mae Certificates.
 Underlying Callable Securities are subject to redemption by the Holders of the related Call Class on any distribution date on or after an initial redemption date.
 The occurrence of the redemption of any Underlying Callable Securities will result in the prepayment of the related Securities.
-In the event that any issue arises under the trust agreement that governs the Callable Trust, which requires a vote of the holders of the Underlying Certificates, the Trustee will vote the Underlying Certificates in a manner that, in its sole judgment, is consistent with the best interests of the holders of such Underlying Certificates.
+In the event that any issue arises under the trust agreement that governs the Callable Trust, which requires a vote of the holders of the Underlying Certificates, the Trustee will vote the Underlying Certificates in accordance with the Trust Agreement.

-Investors in any Security representing an interest in one or more Underlying Callable Securities are urged to review the related Offering Circular included as an exhibit to the Offering Circular Supplement and the offering circular supplement related to the Underlying Certificates or the Ginnie Mae Platinum Certificates, as applicable which may be obtained from the Information Agent.
+Investors in any Security representing an interest in one or more Underlying Callable Securities are urged to review the related Offering Circular included as an exhibit to the Offering Circular Supplement and the offering circular supplement related to the Underlying Certificates or the Ginnie Mae Certificates, as applicable which may be obtained from the Information Agent.